 John is recognized as a coach who likes to have fun while working hard.
 He has experience growing teams and having a positive impact on the community, he is a student of the sport and has a passion for reading.
 Years of experience in public education and professional coaching have given him the tools needed to help York swimmers reach their goals.

 Coach Brian has a considerable background in swimming with competitive squads.
 Brian began swimming at an early age and swimming remains a passion.
-He is an athlete both in and out of the water who is highly regarded by his swim sqad.
-York is lucky to have Brian coaching our elite swimmers.
+He is an athlete both in and out of the water who is highly regarded by his peers.
+Brian now coaches and swims with the York YMCA Masters swimming program

 Coach Jillian (Beck) Almoney has coached at the York YMCA since 2018 and primarily leads the Advanced, Novice, and Pre-Team groups at the GAC.
 She began coaching during college in the summer for Lancaster Aquatic Club and various summer league teams in the Lancaster area, including head coach of Golden Meadows for 2 years and the Conestoga Sharks for 8 years.
 She coached for 2 years at the Lancaster YMCA before coaching for 10 years at Marauder Aquatic Club, where she was head age group coach and also ran swim lessons.
 She also spent time as a volunteer coach at Hempfield High School and Millersville University.
 Additionally, she has had the honor of being a Middle Atlantic Zone Team coach each summer since 2016.